-This early-18C pub is the last survivor of at least four public houses in what used to be a prosperous dockside street with connections to the Royal African Company.
+This early-18C pub is the la This early-18C pub is the last survivor of at least four public houses in what used to be a prosperous dockside street with connections to the Royal African Company.
 Many of the street's buildings were demolished to make way for the railway on the one side and the hospital on the other.